FOR IMMEDIATE RELEASE

 Summit participants unveiled the agenda Saturday at Boston’s John F. Kennedy Library and Museum, where they heard a recording of JFK’s famous 1963 speech on the importance of the arts to America’s future.
 Those historic sentiments were echoed by US Senator Elizabeth Warren of Massachusetts, who championed the Summit and its objectives via video from Washington, calling arts and culture “one measure of who we are as a people.”

-The Summit was presented by the Massachusetts Cultural Council in partnership with the National Guild for Community Arts Education and the President’s Committee on the Arts and the Humanities.
+The Summit was presented by the Mass Cultural Council in partnership with the National Guild for Community Arts Education and the President’s Committee on the Arts and the Humanities.
 Participants also included officials from the National Endowment for the Arts, the National Endowment for the Humanities, and the Institute for Museum and Library Services.

 The event was organized to capitalize on new research documenting the growing importance of creativity in the lives of young people and their communities across the United States.
 The Summit partners will work with other local, state, and national organizations to advance the agenda in Massachusetts and nationally.

-Greg Liakos, Massachusetts Cultural Council
+Greg Liakos, Mass Cultural Council

 Heather Ikemire, National Guild for Community Arts Education